• Skip to primary navigation

 Before you get discouraged or worse, grumpy, about the thought of making cookies from scratch, let me just take a minute to tell you—I feel you!
 With the hustle and bustle of the season, there never seems to be enough time to get it all done, much less do anything "extra" like making cookies from scratch.
 But those "extra" things are the ones that you're going to look back on and remember.

-Decorate these with your own style!
+Decorate with your own style!

 Don't we have enough work to do around the holidays?
 Over the years our family has made these and it's become a tradition.
 They are not hard to make but they do involve several steps—prepping the dough, cutting our the shapes, baking the cookies then preparing several colors of frosting.